The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Confounding and Linearity in Ecological Inference

+Many methodologists have been aware of the sort of conditional identification condition we show here. \textcite{goodman1959some} himself stated the CCAR assumption and considered several ways covariates could make CAR hold {[}612, 622--644{]}. \textcite{hanushek1974model} proposed a linear regression with covariates, but included no interactions.

-\citet[170--171]{king1997solution} presents a conditional independence assumption briefly in its chapter on linear contextual effects and avoiding aggregation bias, but does not formalize an identification result. \citet{imai2008bayesian} identifies the need for a coarsening at random assumption, but focuses on likelihood identification within a particular model.
-Neither of these sets of authors considers the role of \(N_g\) in the identification assumption.
-In an unpublished manuscript, \citet{ansolabehere1995bias} derives a closed form expression of the in-sample estimation error in the 2×2 regression case, which leads to a weaker result but which less directly implicates nonparametric identification in the statistical population.
-This lack of focus in the literature on identification is notable since, as \citet[175]{lewis2001understanding} observes, ``many {[}applied{]} scholars have considered aggregation bias (the violation of {[}the constancy{]} assumption) to be \emph{the} problem in making ecological inferences'' (emphasis ours).
+\textcite{king1997solution} presents a conditional independence assumption briefly in its chapter on linear contextual effects and avoiding aggregation bias, but does not formalize an identification result {[}170--171{]}. \textcite{imai2008bayesian} identifies the need for a coarsening at random assumption conditional on covariates, but relies on a particular distributional model for the parameters.\footnote{Neither of these sets of authors considers the role of \(N_g\) in the identification assumption.} Other work has focused on model misspecification and bias under no covariates \autocites[e.g.][]{ansolabehere1995bias,tam2004limits} while rarely discussing the use of covariates.
+This direction in the literature is notable since, as \textcite[175]{lewis2001understanding} observes, ``many scholars have considered aggregation bias (the violation of {[}the constancy{]} assumption) to be \emph{the} problem in making ecological inferences'' (emphasis ours).